broadwayinc/skapi-documentation/database/create.md

 When the request is successful, the [RecordData](/api-reference/data-types/README.md#recorddata) is returned.

 In this example, the first argument takes the actual data to be uploaded to the database.
-The data is a Javascript object that has 'myData' keyname inside.
+The data is a Javascript object that has string value in the key 'something'.
 And in the second argument we have set table name to be `my_collection`.

 :::tip Note